-- 133. Here α and ω are parameters that have a dimension reciprocal to that of the time duration to maturity u and v that we take the year, and measured as number of days divided by 365.25. - 134.
-The parameter ω denotes the ultimate forward intensity and takes the value log(1.042) in case the ultimate forward rate equals 4.2%.
-The parameter α controls the speed of convergence to this asymptotic level. - 135.
+- 136. The parameter ω denotes the ultimate forward intensity and takes the value $\log(1.042)$ in case the ultimate forward rate equals 4.2%.
+The parameter α controls the speed of convergence to this asymptotic level. - 137.
 This H-function and its first two derivatives happen to be continuous at v=u: